triton-inference-server/server/docs/optimization.rst

 TensorRT optimization applied to a TensorFlow model works similarly to TensorRT and ONNX described above.
 To enable TensorRT optimization you must set the model configuration appropriately.
-For TensorRT optimization of TensorFlow models that are several options that you can enable, including selection of the compute precision.
+For TensorRT optimization of TensorFlow models there are several options that you can enable, including selection of the compute precision.
 For example::